HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

 1. **Method Field:**
    - Common methods include **GET**, **POST**, **HEAD**, **PUT**, and **DELETE**.
    - **GET** is used when the browser requests an object identified by the URL.
-   - **Emoji Insight:** It’s like asking politely, “Can I get this resource?” 🙋‍♂️📄
+   - **Under the hood** It’s like asking politely, “Can I get this resource?” 🙋‍♂️📄

 2. **URL Field:**
    - Specifies the path to the desired resource (e.g., `/somedir/page.html`).

 3. **HTTP Version Field:**
    - Indicates the HTTP protocol version (e.g., `HTTP/1.1`).
-   - **Emoji Insight:** Think of it as stating which “language” of HTTP you’re speaking! 🌐🗣️
+   - **Under the hood** Think of it as stating which “language” of HTTP you’re speaking! 🌐🗣️

 ---